 To create a sloping bank to help the pond merge into the rest of the garden or area, you can use small to medium-sized river rocks.
 It’s also nice to place large stones around the pond as they can serve as seats for visitors.

 Bordered with River Rocks

-River rocks are also great to border trees, flower beds, and other plants.
+River rocks are also great for border trees, flower beds, and other plants.
 You can build a stone circle around a tree for a decorative effect.
 There’s also the possibility of using river rocks to create attractive borders for flower beds, vegetable patches, and other plants in the rock garden.

-As you can see, river rocks make great landscaping material.
+As you can see, the river rocks make great landscaping material.
 River rocks can be found at any local river.
 But of course, you don’t need to go to the river banks to hunt these rocks anymore.